investigative

 A month has passed and as expected, Sally has not yet been able to receive her first month’s salary pay, later on, a month-long delay became a three-month wait.
 According to her, a job contract was given to them to sign, once the contract had been signed it was given to the Human Resources (HR) Department for it to be verified by the President.
 The process was crucial to make their contracts and employment legal, the paper, however, came to them late and the process of contract signing spanned for two months.
 This meant that Sally was teaching at BSU for the said months without legal basis and legibility due to the absence of the duly signed contract.

 Her problem in her employment did not stop there as her salary was still yet to come after her first three months of teaching as an instructor and so did other COS workers at BSU.
-Sally only got her January salary in early April for the second semester of Academic Year 2023-2024.
+Sally only got her January salary in early April of the second semester of Academic Year (AY) 2023-2024.

 “That has been the culture with [working on] the Government, that even though you do not yet have an official job order to work, you will start working even though your contract is not yet official,” explained Ryan (not his real name), a former COS teaching staff in BSU.

-Sex Life and Petitions
+Sex life and petitions

 Months have passed yet COS and JO staff like Sally are yet to receive their salary, while others are working even without the legal eligibility to work.